robole/markdown-reference/markdown.md

 ### Standardization

 Markdown has been widely embraced and adopted.
-However, the initial specification of Markdown contained ambiguities and unanswered questions, and no complete de-facto standard has ever really existed, this has resulted in implementations having some subtle differences, and many now come have been extended with extra features.
+However, the initial specification of Markdown contained ambiguities and unanswered questions, and recieved some criticism for these shortcomings.
+No official standard has ever existed.
+This has resulted in implementations having some differences, and many now come have extra features implemented in different ways.

-There were different efforts to standardize implementations and form an official standard, but none proved successful.
-In 2012, a group began an organised effort to form a standard, John Gruber objected to their plans, and eventually it became an alternative specification called [CommonMark](https://commonmark.org/).
+There were a few efforts to standardize implementations and form an official standard, but none proved successful.
+In 2012, a group began an organised effort to form an official standard, John Gruber objected to their plans, and eventually it became an alternative specification called [CommonMark](https://commonmark.org/).

 ### Variant Specifications